YesIDont/typescript-game-template/src/examples/mars-planetary-defense-department/doc/to-do.md

 To do:

+- cooling system that allows for longer canon series
+- module that predicts impact location and marks targets that are of any danger
 - logo and maybe style like in fallout series: MARS PLANETARY DEFENSE DEPARTMENT entering mars orbit in 60' style
 - energy distribution like in Elite: shield, cannons etc.
 - syren informing of incoming attack